testing-library/testing-library-docs/docs/native-testing-library/intro.md

 Native Testing Library is a testing library for **React Native** inspired by `dom-testing-library`.
-Because React Native does not run in a browser environment, the core queries are implemented independently, unlike other wrappers that user `dom-testing-library` as the base.
+Because React Native does not run in a browser environment, the core queries are implemented independently, unlike other wrappers that use `dom-testing-library` as the base.
 You'll find much more information about the library, including examples, on the project sites:

 - [Docs][docs]